Thursday, October 31, 2024

 I had to find a giant pill organizer for all my supplements.
 They barely fit!!

 During all of this I am still trying to find a place that will honor my own doctor's orders for only an MRI.
 Finally found a place...Newton Medical Center.
 Hallelujah!
 The MRI results were suspicious of malignancy in both breasts (but only one mass was found on the right side instead of the 5 the ultrasound found) and recommended a biopsy.
 We kept with the treatment plan Riordan's oncologist had me on and waited for a lab results.
 Those came back surprisingly pretty good.
 The circulating tumor cells test showed my numbers were in the "normal" range but given that we had no baseline for me, we couldn't definitively say those numbers weren't elevated for me.
 The only major red flag was that my results for the mycotoxin test came back very high for several molds.
-The doctor added a prescription anti-fungal and some other supplements, and also changed my diet to a low-mold diet.
+The doctor added a prescription anti-fungal and some other supplements and also changed my diet to a low-mold diet.
 Two years ago, when we remodeled our kitchen and living space, we found mold in our attic.
 We fixed it, added vents to the roof, and went on with life.
 With those lab results, I had Aaron check the attic.
 Sure enough, there was mold allllll over the new wood that had been replaced when we had the roof fixed.
 So, the ventilation problem was still not fixed evidently.
 We had a mold remediation company come out and check the house over and they also found massive mold in our crawl space.
 The mold in the master bathroom seemed to be only surface, not in the walls or from a leak.
 My doctor strongly encouraged us to move out of the house if we could.
 By God's gracious timing, we had a place to go.
 Grandma Mary's house at The Ponderosa had just been sitting empty for all these months.
 Several precious friends from church came over, helped me pack what we would need for a short time away from home (but that also meant packing up a ton of kitchen stuff and food because Grace's Celiac's is no joke) load it up in several cars, and then unload it and put it away!!
 What an incredible blessing to not only have a place to go, but one that is so familiar to our kids, that is right by my parents (because my treatments take a lot of time and I had to have someone drive me), and that Anna can have her menagerie of animals!
 It's not without challenges, especially since it is much smaller than our house, but we have 80 acres to spread out on when the kids get on each other's nerves.
 Ha!
 I miss my big kitchen with my huge range and my wood burning stove, but I am so, so thankful to be here.
 I am already sleeping so much better, which makes me feel better overall!

 I've been reading from Grandma's Bible lately.
 I love seeing what she highlighted and the notes she wrote.
 I started reading Job because, well...I was feeling a little like Job!
 Every time we turned around, something was going wrong.
 It's a good reminder that God is faithful & sovereign and I prayed that I could say, no matter what happened, "Blessed be the name of the Lord"!